slsa-framework/slsa/docs/spec/draft/source-requirements.md

 #### Change management process

 The repo must define how the content of a [branch](#definitions) is allowed to change.
-It MUST NOT be possible to modify the content of a branch without following the documented process.
+It MUST NOT be possible to modify the content of a branch without following its documented process.

-An example of a revision process could be: all proposed changes MUST be pre-approved by code experts before being included on a protected branch in git.

-The revision process MUST specify the branch a contributor is proposing to update.

 The change management tool MUST provide at a minimum: